rockstor/rockstor-doc/mdraid-mirror/boot_drive_howto.rst

 The next screen is titled **MANUAL PARTITIONING** as shown below.
-If there are any partitions already on the two HDDs selected before, they will appear on the right under a collapsible menu.
+If there are any partitions already on the two HDDs selected before, they will appear on the left under a collapsible menu.
 If you don't see any, your HDDs are clean and you can ignore this step.
-In our demonstration, HDDs are not clean and the existing partioning is titled **UNKNOWN**
+In our demonstration, HDDs are not clean and the existing partitioning is titled **UNKNOWN**

 .. image:: manual_partitioning_1.png
    :scale: 85%